 Having been away from the Premier League for so long, Forest fans will just be happy to see their side rubbing shoulders with the perennial big boys once again.
 But, if Steve Cooper’s career has taught us anything, he will not be a man who simply wants to make up the numbers in the top division.
 A progressive coach who produced miracles in taking Forest from the bottom of the Championship to the Premier League, he will want to cause a splash next term — but that does not necessarily mean they will be safe from the drop zone.

-Forest will thank their lucky stars they don’t come up against one of the so-called ‘Big Six’ in any of their opening three matches, facing Newcastle, West Ham and Everton, but from that Goodison Park visit, it’s all guns blazing.
+Forest will thank their lucky stars they didn’t come up against one of the so-called ‘Big Six’ in any of their opening three matches, but they still lost to Newcastle ahead of games against West Ham and Everton.
+But from that Goodison Park visit, it’s all guns blazing.
 Cooper takes on Spurs and then Man City to conclude August, which is a similar case for October as their final two games of that month are Liverpool and Arsenal.
 Forest get some respite for the World Cup break, but when they come back on Boxing Day and New Year’s Eve, they face Man Utd and Chelsea respectively to conclude 2021.

 Cooper will be hoping his side are clear of the drop come May as they take on Chelsea and Arsenal consecutively before finishing up away to Crystal Palace.